 But in what sort of mutual funds should you invest your 401(k) money?
 The traditional model says that a young person should invest in the most aggressive stock growth mutual funds (which exchange high risk for high yield).
 As you reach your 40s, you start to move the money into more conservative stock funds.
 As you approach retirement, say, in your 50s, you move most of the money into bond funds (which have disappointing returns, and lower risk), and then, when you are ready to retire, any additional money going into your 401(k) should be in money market funds (almost no return, but no real risk).

-I am about 15 years away from the magic age where I expect to start using some of that 401(k) money, so I have been allocating my new contributions to medium-term bond funds--funds that invest in corporate and governmental bonds that will come due roughly when I will start to draw down on that money--and very conservative stock growth funds (the kind that emphasize stocks that pay a regular dividend).
+I was about 15 years away (I have since retired) from the magic age where I expected to start using some of that 401(k) money, so I had been allocating my new contributions to medium-term bond funds--funds that invest in corporate and governmental bonds that will come due roughly when I will start to draw down on that money--and very conservative stock growth funds (the kind that emphasize stocks that pay a regular dividend).
 I generally leave money that is already in existing funds in place, hoping that the managers of those funds are smart enough to make sensible decisions with the money.